mikelax/forgingadventures/auth0/README.md

 There are two tenants, or environments created for FA. `forgingadventures-staging` will be used for the development and testing. `forgingadventures` is the main production environment.
 They are currently totally isolated, so this means that any config changes made in one, will need to be manually made in the other.

+## Staging Environment

+This environment will currently be used as both a test environment and for local development.
+There will need to be a change made to one of the configuration attributes used in the Rules below.

 ## APIs and Clients

 Within the world of Auth0 (and OAuth2), there exists the concepts of APIs and Clients.
 Both of these must be configured for the application.